All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 Arriving at Kanaan Desert Retreat, we were taken back by the vast, untouched desert landscapes.
 T took a run, while Helle and Peter went for an evening walk, enjoying the peace and quiet.
 Kanaan Desert Retreat has eight campsite set far apart with uninterrupted views of the desert.

 The day ended with a spectacular desert sunset that painted the sky in shades of pink and orange.
 As sunset turned to night, we were treated with the most brilliant starlit night of the trip.
 There was no moon or electric light pollution, and the Milky Way was an amazing view.
-T believed it was the first time in his life, that he really saw it.
+T believed it was the first time in his life, that he really saw the Milky Way.

 Day 8: Sesriem Canyon and Elim Dune